dev0l/text-editor/doc/Simple_Text_Editor/README.md

 When **Insert HTML** is chosen the **Text Area** gets populated with a HTML snippet.

 When **About** is chosen a popup window is shown with information about the application.

+When **Closing Window** the user gets prompted to *save changes*, if confirmed, the referenced file is saved.
+If there is No referenced file the **Save As** method is executed and the Text Editor closes.